Farrells: Growth in Britain

 The newly christened Terry Farrell and Partners married high-tech architecture to Farrell's growing interest in postmodernism, building conversion, and sensitive urban design.
 London was brimming with outmoded industrial buildings, which Farrell preferred to retain and repurpose rather than demolish.
 The firm completed numerous renovations characterised as "friendly adaptation of existing buildings".
 Both the TV-am and Limehouse Studios schemes transformed derelict industrial sheds into broadcasting studios.
 In 1987 the firm moved from the ex-Farrell/Grimshaw office into a Marylebone building formerly home to an aero-tyre factory, which they renovated to become the Hatton Street Studios.

 Large-scale new build commissions in London such as Embankment Place (1990), Alban Gate (1992), and Vauxhall Cross (1994) cemented Farrell's status as Britain's "premier postmodernist".
 Farrell dismissed the term, insisting that his primary concerns are not about style, but rather urban space and a rejection of the "clean sweep" approach of traditional modernism.

 Small-scale urban regeneration and conservation work, such as the Comyn Ching Triangle scheme (1982–1990), bolstered the firm's reputation for contextual urban design.
 The company conducted numerous master plans over the subsequent decades, including many in the London area.
 In East London, the firm was appointed to plan various projects in the Docklands and Thames Gateway regions.
 They have also developed revitalisation schemes for urban quarters including Regent's Place, Greenwich Peninsula, the Chelsea Waterfront, and Convoys Wharf.
 In 2010, the firm was appointed master planner for the long-term redevelopment of an area of Earl's Court surrounding the now-closed Earls Court Exhibition Centre.
-Terry Farrell rejected the lure of "big architecture" for the site, stating: "I don’t think this masterplan is about the buildings.
+Terry Farrell rejected "big architecture" the site, stating: "I don’t think this masterplan is about the buildings.
 That’s starting at the wrong end of the process.
 Issues of height and density aren’t starting points.
 You have instead to talk about things like the street and its width and what makes a good city."

 At the 2013 invitation of Ed Vaizey, the Minister for Culture, Communications and Creative Industries, Farrells commenced the Farrell Review of Architecture and the Built Environment meant to offer expert guidance on the direction of British architecture.
 The firm assembled a team of leading experts in architecture and urban design and conducted an extensive consultation process.
 In 2014 the Farrell Review report was published, providing 60 recommendations to government.
 The report was well-received and government moved to place design higher on the agenda, starting by shifting the ministerial oversight of architecture from the Department of Culture, Media and Sport to the Department for Communities and Local Government, and by forming a new parliamentary select committee on the built environment.